Carbogen

-Carbogen, also called Meduna's Mixture after its inventor Ladislas Meduna, is a mixture of carbon dioxide and oxygen gas.
-Meduna's original formula was 30% CO_{2} and 70% oxygen, but the term carbogen can refer to any mixture of these two gases, from 1.5% to 50% CO_{2}.
-It is a hallucinogen.
+Carbogen, also called Meduna's Mixture after its inventor Ladislas Meduna, is a mixture of carbon dioxide (CO_{2}) and oxygen (O_{2}) gas.
+Meduna's original formula was 70% O_{2} and 30% CO_{2}, but the term carbogen can refer to any mixture of these two gases, from 1.5% to 50% CO_{2}.
+For comparison, normal air contains approximately 21% O_{2} and 0.04% CO_{2}.
+Inhalation of carbogen produces hallucinogenic effects.

 Mechanism

 When carbogen is inhaled, the increased level of carbon dioxide causes a perception, both psychological and physiological, of suffocation because the brain interprets an increase in blood carbon dioxide as a decrease in oxygen level, which would generally be the case under natural circumstances.
 Inhalation of carbogen causes the body to react as if it were not receiving sufficient oxygen: breathing quickens and deepens, heart rate increases, and cells release alkaline buffering agents to remove carbonic acid from the bloodstream.

 Psychotherapy

 Carbogen was once used in psychology and psychedelic psychotherapy to determine whether a patient would react to an altered state of consciousness or to a sensation of loss of control.
 Individuals who reacted especially negatively to carbogen were generally not administered other psychotherapeutic drugs for fear of similar reactions.
 Meduna administered carbogen to his patients to induce abreaction, which, with proper preparation and administration, he found could help clients become free of their neuroses.
 Carbogen users are said to have discovered unconscious contents of their minds, with the experience clearing away repressed material and freeing the subject for a smoother, more profound psychedelic experience.